PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 **Day purposes**

-✔️ Discover the basics of the framwork Nestjs.
+✔️ Discover the basics of the NestJS framework.

 ✔️ Learn the concept of reverse control.

-✔️ Learn the advanced concepts in the backend developpment (serialization, constraint validation...).
+✔️ Learn the advanced concepts in the backend development (serialization, constraint validation...).

 ✔️ Learn how to create an authentication system.

 ## Introduction 📻

 Pshhh !
-Pshhh ! (sound of talky walky)
+Pshhh ! (sound of talkie walkie)

-*You pick up the walky talky*
+*You pick up the walkie-talkie*

-Hello soldier !
+Hello soldier!
 As I can see, you choose the royal way today.
 This is great because I need you.

 We need to build a new war robot, it's name is "the destroyer 300".